x3mxray/sitecore-cdp-dotnet-sdk/README.md

 Yes.
 The SDK uses `HttpClient`, which does not support synchronous calls (and for good reason).
 Do _not_ use `.Result` or `.Wait()` on calls made with this SDK, ever.
 These will block threads and potentially cause deadlocks.
 In short, [don't block on async code](https://blog.stephencleary.com/2012/07/dont-block-on-async-code.html).
 Use `await`.

 ## Supported Platforms
-The SDK targets net7.0 at this moment (will be rebuid with .NET Framework 4x and .NET Standard 2.x to make it compatible with almost all .NET solutions.
+The SDK is available with .NET 7.0, .NET Framework 4.6.x and .NET Standard 2.x that makes it compatible with almost all .NET solutions.

 ## Getting Help
-For programming questions you can ask me in Sitecore Slack channels @@x3mxray.
+For programming questions you can ask me in Sitecore Slack channels @x3mxray.

 To report a bug or request a feature specific to the SDK, please open an [issue](https://github.com/x3mxray/sitecore-cdp-dotnet-sdk/issues/new).

-## Helpful Links
+## Helpful Resources
 - [CDP Integrations - Developer Portal](https://developers.sitecore.com/learn/integrations)
 - [Sitecore CDP developer documentation](https://doc.sitecore.com/cdp/en/developers/api/index-en.html)
 - [Dylan Young: JS SDK/API spec/Postman collection](https://github.com/dylanyoung-dev?tab=repositories)